The Ellis Semigroup of a Generalised Morse System: Substitution Dynamics Background

-\begin{defn}[maximal equicontinuous factor] A dynamical system $(Y,T)$ is the \emph{maximal equicontinuous factor} of a system $(X,T)$ if and only if $(Y,T)$ is an equicontinuous factor of $(X,T)$ and whenever $(Z,T)$ is an equicontinuous factor of $(X,T)$, then $(Z,T)$ is also a factor of $(Y,T)$. \end{defn}
+A dynamical system $(Y,T)$ is the \emph{maximal equicontinuous factor} of a system $(X,T)$ if and only if $(Y,T)$ is an equicontinuous factor of $(X,T)$ and whenever $(Z,T)$ is an equicontinuous factor of $(X,T)$, then $(Z,T)$ is also a factor of $(Y,T)$.

-By an application of Zorn's Lemma, we can show that the maximal equicontinuous factor always exists.
+By an application of Zorn's Lemma, one can show that the maximal equicontinuous factor of a minimal dynamical system always exists.

+In this paper, we consider specific types of cascades, called substitution systems.
+We now introduce the constructions of our underlying compact metric spaces and the map which acts on them.
+Again, we point out this material can be found in standard books on the subject, for example \cite{BaakeGrimmPenrose} or \cite{JdV}.

-We consider sequences of letters over the alphabet $\A=\{0,1,\ldots,n\}$.
-We denote by $\A^{<\N}$ the set of finite blocks, where by a \emph{block} we mean a sequence $b=b_0\ldots b_m$ formed by concatenation of letters in the alphabet.
-We will denote the length of such a block $b=b_0\ldots b_m$ by $|b|=m+1$, and for a letter $a\in \A$, we will denote by $|b|_a$ the number of occurrences of the letter $a$ in the block $b$.
-For a block $b=b_0\ldots b_m$ from the binary alphabet $\A=\{0,1\}$, we will denote by $\bar{b}$ the \emph{dual} of $b$, obtained from $b$ by interchanging the zeroes and ones.
+We consider sequences of \emph{letters} over the \emph{alphabet} $\A=\{0,1,\ldots,n\}$.
+We denote by $\A^{<\N}$ the set of finite blocks, where by a \emph{block} we mean a sequence $B=b_0\ldots b_m$ formed by concatenation of letters in the alphabet.
+We will denote the \emph{length} of such a block $B=b_0\ldots b_m$ by $|B|=m+1$, and for a letter $a\in \A$, we will denote by $|B|_a$ the number of occurrences of the letter $a$ in the block $B$.
+We write $\A^{=n}$ for the set of all finite blocks in $\A^{<\N}$ of length $n$.
+For a block $B=b_0\ldots b_m$ from the binary alphabet $\A=\{0,1\}$, we will denote by $\bar{B}$ the \emph{dual} of $B$, obtained from $B$ by interchanging the zeroes and ones.